splunk/public-o11y-docs/gdi/opentelemetry/components/otlphttp-exporter.rst

 Configure gzip compression
 --------------------------------

 By default, gzip compression is enabled.
-To disable it, use the following configuration:
+To turn it off, use the following configuration:

 .. code-block:: yaml